Iranian Revolution: Beginning of protests (January)

 On 7 January 1978, an article titled "Iran and Red and Black Colonization" appeared in the national daily Ettela'at newspaper.
 Written under a pseudonym by a government agent, it denounced Khomeini as a "British agent" and a "mad Indian poet" conspiring to sell out Iran to neo-colonialists and communists.

-The developments initiated by seminaries closing on 7 January 1978 were followed by the bazaar and seminary closing, and students rallied towards the homes of the religious leaders on the next day.
+The developments initiated by seminaries in the city of Qom closing on 7 January 1978 were followed by the bazaar and seminary closing, and students rallied towards the homes of the religious leaders on the next day.
 On 9 January 1978, seminary students and other people demonstrated in the city, which was cracked down by the Shah's security forces who shot live ammunition to disperse the crowd when the peaceful demonstration turned violent.
 Between 5–300 of the demonstrators were reportedly killed in the protest.
 9 January 1978 (19 Dey) is regarded as a bloody day in Qom.

 Consolidation of the opposition (February–March)

 According to Shia customs, memorial services (chehelom) are held 40 days after a person's death.
 Encouraged by Khomeini (who declared that the blood of martyrs must water the "tree of Islam"), radicals pressured the mosques and moderate clergy to commemorate the deaths of the students, and used the occasion to generate protests.
 The informal network of mosques and bazaars, which for years had been used to carry out religious events, increasingly became consolidated as a coordinated protest organization.

 On 18 February, 40 days after the Qom protests, demonstrations broke out in various different cities.
 The largest was in Tabriz, which descended into a full-scale riot.
 "Western" and government symbols such as cinemas, bars, state-owned banks, and police stations were set ablaze.
 Units of the Imperial Iranian Army were deployed to the city to restore order.
 The death toll, according to the government was 6, while Khomeini claimed hundreds were "martyred."

 Forty days later, on 29 March, demonstrations were organized in at least 55 cities, including Tehran.
 In an increasingly predictable pattern, deadly riots broke out in major cities, and again 40 days later, on 10 May.
-It led to an incident in which army commandos opened fire on Ayatollah Shariatmadari's house, killing one of his students.
+It led to an incident in which army commandos opened fire on Shariatmadari's house, killing one of his students.
 Shariatmadari immediately made a public announcement declaring his support for a "constitutional government," and a return to the policies of the 1906 Constitution.